-What Positions are Available?
+What positions are available?

-Here is a list of the positions you can stand for and a short job description about what you'll be expected to do if you win, and how you can make a difference
+Here is a list of the positions you can stand for and a short job description about what you'll be expected to do if you win, and how vou can make a difference.
+You can read more about all the positions on our website at imperialcollegeunion.org/elections, and visiting the Positions page.

-Union Council Ordinary Members
+Ordinary Members of Council